 Max motion: The range of motion of this exercise is much greater than that of a standard shoulder press.

-Pair the Arnold Press with these exercises to create a speedy workout that targets every aspect of your delts: lateral raises, front raises and bent-over rear-delt flyes.
+If you want to create a serious shoulder workout that quickly targets every aspect of your delts, pair the Arnold press with these exercises twice a week: lateral raises, front raises and bent-over rear-delt flyes.